luofan18/capstone/readme.md

 The ipython notebook `crow-full-size-paris-whiten-caffe contains the final version of code.
 The features extracted from Paris dataset was pre-computed and included in the repository.

+This method was brought up by Yannis Kalantidis et al. in Cross-dimensional Weighting for Aggregated Deep Convolutional Features